Targeted Principal Components Regression: Introduction

-There are similarities between our method and the ones we compare to, but also important differences.
-Predictor envelopes assume $\beta = V \alpha $ for some $\alpha \in \R{k \times r}$ and $V\in \Or{p\times k}$ whose columns are eigenvectors of $\Sigma_{X}$ that, in contrast to in our model, need not be leading ones.
-Thus, the predictor envelope model is more flexible and less parsimonious than ours.
-PLS can be viewed as a moment-based estimator of a predictor envelope.
-With $r = 1$, PLS is equivalent to selecting linear combinations of the predictors given by the columns of the sample Krylov matrix $\tilde{K} = [S_{XY}, S_X S_{XY}, \dots, S_X^{k - 1} S_{XY}] \in \R{p \times k}$, where $S_{XY} = \sum_{i = 1} X_iY_i / n$ \citep{hell:1990, cook:etal:2013}.
-More precisely, PLS is equivalent to selecting linear combinations given by any set of basis vectors for the column space of $\tilde{K}$, and it is well known that the column space of $K \in \R{p\times k}$, defined as $\tilde{K}$ but with population covariances in place of their sample versions, coincides with the predictor envelope \citep{cook:etal:2013}.
-Loosely speaking, PLS and likelihood-based predictor envelope estimators attempt to both infer which eigenvectors are relevant and estimate them.
-Since our method assumes the leading ones are relevant, we expect it to perform better in settings where that is either true or a reasonable approximation.
-This intuition is confirmed in our simulations and data example.
+Other methods postulating connections between the regression coefficient and the covariance matrix of the predictors include partial least squares (PLS) and predictor envelopes (XENV) \citep{Cook.etal2010}.
+Predictor envelopes assume the columns of $\beta$ lie in the span of a subset of the eigenvectors of $\Sigma_X$, but not necessarily the leading ones.
+Thus, the predictor envelope model is more flexible and less parsimonious than our model.
+Partial least squares can be viewed as a moment-based estimator of a predictor envelope \citep{Cook.etal2013}.
+Loosely speaking, those methods attempt to both infer which eigenvectors are relevant and estimate them.
+Since our method assumes it is the leading ones that are relevant, we expect it to perform better in settings where that is either true or a reasonable approximation.
+Our simulations largely confirm this intuition (Section \ref{sec:sims}).
+Additionally, our theory in Section \ref{sec:asy} shows our estimator of $\beta$ is consistent in settings where it is unknown whether the predictor envelope estimator is, specifically when $p$ grows with $n$, and that ours is asymptotically more efficient when \eqref{eq:model} holds.

-The remainder of the paper is organized as follows.
-In Section \ref{sec:cons} we give conditions that ensure consistency of our estimators and in Section \ref{sec:impl} we outline how the to compute the estimates in practice and how to select the number of components, $k$.
-Section \ref{sec:sims} contains simulation results and in Section \ref{sec:data} we compare our method to competing ones in a data example.
-Concluding remarks are in Section \ref{sec:disc}.